jamesdolezal/synthetic-histology/README.md

-# Deep Learning Generates Xenohistologic Representations of Cancer for Explainability and Education
+# Deep Learning Synthesizes Histologic Representations of Cancer for Explainability and Education

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7309049.svg)](https://doi.org/10.5281/zenodo.7309049)

-This software provides tools for generating synthetic, xenohistologic images to assist with deep learning model explainability and education.
+This software provides tools for generating synthetic images to assist with deep learning model explainability and education.
 Visualizations are generated with a conditional generative adversarial network (cGAN) based on the StyleGAN2 architecture, and an interactive interface is provided for navigating the cGAN latent space and performing both class and layer blending.

 ## Disclaimer

-This repository is an accompaniment to the manuscript "Deep Learning Generates Xenohistologic Representations of Cancer for Explainability and Education", which is under review.
+This repository is an accompaniment to the manuscript "Deep Learning Synthesizes Histologic Representations of Cancer for Explainability and Education", which is under review.
 This repository may change as a result of the peer review process.

 ## Requirements
 - **Operating system**: Testing has been performed on Ubuntu 20.04, 22.04, and CentOS 8 Stream.